BOAS Diagnosis & Treatment

 BOAS Treatment at Virtue Vets

 At Virtue Vets, we assess, diagnose and treat BOAS with a tailored approach for your pet.
-Though complications cannot be taken away entirely, our advanced anaesthetic equipment and highly experienced team aim to minimise the risks as much as possible.
+Though complications cannot be entirely avoided, our advanced anaesthetic equipment and highly experienced team aim to minimise risks as much as possible.

 Our process includes: